mark-magic/mark-magic/packages/website/docs/en/blog.md

 ## Requirements

 > In the following instructions, we will be using [joplin](https://joplinapp.org/) as the note-taking tool and [hexo](https://hexo.io/) as the blogging platform.
 However, both of these can be replaced.
 For example, you can use Obsidian as the source for your notes and Hugo as the platform for your blog.
-You can also replace the plugins used for input and output.

 1. First, make sure that the web clipper is enabled in Joplin.
     ![joplin-webclipper](./resources/joplin-webclipper.png)